When you buy through links on this site, we may earn a commission. Learn more

 Image source

-Slightly different from bike touring that typically uses all-road bikes, bikepacking is done primarily off-road on trails and mixed terrain.
-Routes can consist of paved, dirt, gravel roads, two-tracks and single tracks, designated bikeways and commuter paths, and mixed terrain trail systems.
+Slightly different from bike touring which typically uses all-road bikes, bikepacking is done primarily off-road on trails and mixed terrain.
+Routes can consist of paved, dirt, gravel roads, two-track and single tracks, designated bikeways and commuter paths, and mixed terrain trail systems.
 Although mountain bikes are great when the terrain gets rough, gravel bikes are also a popular option for all-road rides that include both paved and unpaved terrain.

 Virtually any bike that can be equipped with bike bags, hydration, mount racks, and storage bags can be used for bikepacking.
 Experienced bikepacking enthusiasts will typically tailor their bikes to accommodate the type of conditions and terrain they anticipate riding the most.
 For instance, different handlebar setups, like aero bars for ultra-distance racing purposes or wide bars for mountain biking, can be added to increase comfort.